What is Spousal Maintenance?

 - Am I in a de facto relationship

 Have you recently separated and are you concerned about the payment/receipt of spousal maintenance?
-Contact us on 3465 9332 for a reduced rate initial consultation to discuss your rights.
+Contact us if you have any questions like do I have to support my ex after divorce?
+Call us on 3465 9332 for a reduced rate initial consultation to discuss your rights.
+We are the family lawyers Brisbane depends on, and we’re here to help you.